harveyThomas4692/Mathematica-RL/README.md

 # Mathematica-RL
-Simple packages for running RL within mathematica
+Packages for running RL within mathematica

 This repository contains the code for a Reinforcement Learning (RL), implemented in Mathematica.
 This was intended for use in the paper: